Rentap

+Relief representation of Rentap at Rentap Libau Memorial Monument in Sarawak.

 Rentap (born Libau anak Ningkan; c.
 1800–1863), also known as Libau Rentap, was a warrior and a recognized Iban hero in Sarawak (now a state of Malaysia) during the reign of the first White Rajah, James Brooke.
-His praisename, Rentap Tanah, Runtuh Menua translates from the Iban language as 'Earth-tremor, World-shaker'.
+His praise name, Rentap Tanah, Runtuh Menua translates from the Iban language as 'Earth-tremor, World-shaker'.
 His famous and frequently quoted slogan was "Agi idup, Agi ngelaban" which translates into "Still alive, still fighting".

 Birth and becoming a warrior

 Rentap was born in the Skrang area in the Second Division in Sarawak (then part of the Sultanate of Brunei).
 He was named Libau anak Ningkan by his father and mother, Ningkan and Imbong.
 They had five children, including Rentap.
-Not much was known about Rentap until he was appointed as a manok sabong (English: lead warrior, literally 'fighting rooster' due to how roosters were represented as strong and mighty) by Chief Orang Kaya Pemancha Dana "Bayang" (commonly OKP Dana Bayang or Dana Bayang).
+Not much is known about Rentap until he was appointed as a manok sabong (lead warrior, literally 'fighting rooster' due to roosters being seen as strong and mighty by the Iban) by Chief Orang Kaya Pemancha Dana "Bayang" (commonly known as OKP Dana Bayang or simply Dana Bayang).

 Rentap was mentored by Dana Bayang and accompanied him on major ngayau (headhunting) expeditions from south of Sarawak to the Kapuas River in what is now West Kalimantan, Indonesia.
 When Dana Bayang grew old, Libau Rentap took over as the commanding officer and led several similar sea war expeditions to raid Sambas and Pontianak, Indonesia.
 During one of these raiding voyages, Rentap attacked and killed a boatful of Sambas people including the nephew of Sultan Sambas.
-Rentap took the nephew's keris (dagger) which was distinguishable by its golden handle and gained fame from the incident, recognized by the Iban-Dayak Skrangs as their great war chief.
+Rentap took the nephew's keris (Malay dagger) which was distinguishable by its golden handle and gained fame from the incident, recognized by the Iban-Dayak Skrangs as their great war chief.